 Our report has been prepared in accordance with professional standard APES 225 "Valuation Services" issued by the Accounting Professional & Ethical Standards Board (APESB).
 The individuals responsible for preparing this report on behalf of KPMG Corporate Finance are Ian Jedlin and Adele Thomas.
 Ian is member of Chartered Accountants Australia and New Zealand, a Senior Fellow of the Financial Securities Institute of Australasia and holds a Master of Commerce from the University of New South Wales.
-Adele is a member of Chartered Accountants Australia and New Zealand and holds Bachelor degrees in Commerce and Accounting.
+Adele is a member of Chartered Accounting.
 Each have a significant number of years' experience in the provision of corporate financial advice, including specific advice on valuations, mergers and acquisitions, as well as the preparation of expert reports.
 Thomas Kriegel assisted in the preparation of this report.